 Copy the following directories from the original infoRouter application directory:

-The categories directory contains the “saved search” screens you have created.
+infoRouter/Categories (Contains the “saved search” screens you have created.)

-The logs directory contains the audit logs for various actions performed within infoRouter.
+infoRouter/Logs (Contains the audit logs for various actions performed within infoRouter.)

 Before installing infoRouter on the new server, please refer to the infoRouter implementation Guide.

-Install infoRouter on the new server using the original installation programs.
+Install infoRouter on the new server using installation program.
 Try to select installation defaults when installing the new instance of infoRouter.

 Please refer to the infoRouter Implementation Guide to make sure you follow all the required steps.
 For version 8.x of infoRouter, the implementation guide can be found here: Version 8.x Implementation Guide